 But don't take our word for it.
 Here are some stats that may make you think twice about having employees work on their personal devices instead of providing business computers.

-An Advisen report on a Millward Brown study states about 40 percent of BYOD users don't have any security measures in place to prevent unauthorized access to their phones and tablets.
+A PCWorld report on a Millward Brown study states about 40% of BYOD users don't have any security measures in place to prevent unauthorized access to their phones and tablets.
 In fact, not even half of those users have a complex password to protect the device.

 That's quite a risk considering most BYOD employees store business information on these personal devices.
 If someone steals their smartphone, the thief could easily access all your privileged business information and sensitive client data.

-According to Gartner researchers, more than 25 percent of organizations require employees to use their personal devices for work.
-However, only 15 percent of those surveyed were instructed to follow to a BYOD policy.
-More shocking: about 33 percent said their business has no formal BYOD policy in place at all.
+According to Gartner researchers, more than 25% of organizations require employees to use their personal devices for work.
+However, only 15% of those surveyed were instructed to adhere to a BYOD policy.
+More shocking: about 33% said their business has no formal BYOD policy in place at all.